K. D. Johnson: College career

 Johnson missed the first 10 games of his freshman season for academic reasons before being cleared to play on January 11, 2021.
 Two days later, he made his debut, recording 21 points, seven rebounds and four steals in a 95–77 loss to Auburn.
 On February 13, Johnson posted a season-high 24 points and four steals in a 115–82 loss to Alabama.
 As a freshman, he averaged 13.5 points, 2.8 rebounds and 1.8 steals per game in 16 games, earning Southeastern Conference (SEC) All-Freshman Team honors.
 For his sophomore season, Johnson transferred to Auburn.

+Professional career

+On September 24, 2025, Johnson signed with Keila Coolbet of the Latvian–Estonian Basketball League.